 The caveat is while they are welcoming us a place to park for an overnight, we are somewhat expected to show our gratitude by buying a product and/or partaking in a wine tasting or tour of their facility.

-Since, staying overnight at countless Harvest Hosts wineries, farms, breweries and even museums, we’ve more than saved money with this RV membership!
+Since, staying overnight at countless Harvest Hosts wineries, farms, breweries and even museums, we’ve more than saved money with the Harvest Hosts RV membership!

 A Harvest Hosts membership fee pays for itself in just two nights of what it would cost us at a crowded campground.
 There are over 2000+ stunning Host locations throughout the United States!

-So, trade that boring $50/night campground for a unique experience and make lasting memories with your family and friends.
+So, trade that boring $50-$75 per night campground for a unique experience and make lasting memories with your family and friends.

 We have just begun to start using our Boondockers Welcome RV membership.
 And since our motorhome is smaller and more agile, there’s more hosts we can visit!

-But don’t fret if you have a big rig RV.
-There’s plenty of Boondockers Welcome hosts that can accommodate your motorhome or fifth wheel.
+But don’t fret!
+Even if you have a big rig RV, there’s plenty of Boondockers Welcome hosts that can accommodate your motorhome or fifth wheel.

 From the Boondockers Welcome website: